KNOLLY54/SHOPREPO/README.md

 ## Contact

-For any inquiries or support, please visit the contact page or reach out to us via email at contact@email.com or phone at +123 456 789.
+For any inquiries or support, please visit the contact page or reach out to us via email at udohknowledge5@email.com or phone at +234 7037541754 .
+We look forward to serving you!

 Thank you for choosing SHOPREPO for your online shopping needs!